SitecoreSupport/Sitecore.Support.117471/readme.md

 # Sitecore.Support.117471
-Indexing commands from Developer Tab reworked
+Rework the RefreshTree command from the Developer Tab

 ## License
 This patch is licensed under the [Sitecore Corporation A/S License for GitHub](https://github.com/sitecoresupport/Sitecore.Support.117471/blob/master/LICENSE).